cotica/reddit_classifier/README.md

 ### Modeling

-* We model using Random Forest and ___ to get a good variety of predictive analysis and interpretability.
+* We model using Random Forest and Decision Trees, to get a good variety of predictive analysis and interpretability.
-* Grid search is used to improve parameters and performance, ultimately resulting in little difference to the scores.
+* Grid search is used to improve parameters and performance, ultimately resulting in little difference to the scores but helping reduce the overfit.
-* We score the models using a very classification metrics, including accuracy, precision, and sensitivity.
+* We score the models using standard classification metrics, including accuracy.
-* We pick our untuned random forest as the best model, based on the scores.
+* We pick our tuned random forest as the best model, based on the scores.

 ---